coldarse/SND.SMP/README.md

 ![image]()

 Database:
--	Uses Azure PostgreSQL for each service
+-	Uses MySQL
--	1 DB per service

-Backend Cluster:
+Backend and Background Worker:
--	Uses Azure Kubernetes Cluster Manager
+-	Uses Docker to containerize the image.
--	Web Gateway API is a Gateway to access all Services

 Frontend:
--	KMS Angular is containerized as an instance
+-	SMI Portal is containerized as an instance
--	Will be accessed using public URL
+-	Will be accessed using a public URL

+ChibiSafe File Server:
+-	Docker to containerize the image.

 ## Guide
-Below are the steps to guide you to run this project in local environment.
+Below are the steps to guide you to run this project in the local environment.

 ### Installing MySQL 8.0

-This SMD will be using MySQL as their database storage.
+This SMD Portal will be using MySQL as its database storage.
 Here are the steps to install MySQL on your local development machine.
 1. Head to [Community DL Page (dev.mysql.com)](https://dev.mysql.com/downloads/installer/) to download the installer.
 We are using the current latest version 8.0.36.
 Select the Windows x86-64bit installer.

 ![image](https://github.com/jackywoo1991/images/blob/main/SMP/MySQL/MYSQL01.png?raw=true)